 Sawyers’ coaching career began at Northwestern (La.)
 State in 1999 as a volunteer assistant coach, helping the Demons finish second in the Southland Conference.

 He first played collegiately at Point Loma (Calif.)
 Nazarene College in 1994.
 Following a year off, he played at Mendocino (Calif.)
 Junior College in 1996 before finishing up his playing career at Nebraska.

 A native of Willits, California, Sawyers received his bachelor (1998) and master’s (2000) degrees from Nebraska.
 He is married to the former Dena Lindeblad and the couple have two sons, Andrew James (A.J.) and Alex.

-Ezell will handle various administrative duties and assist with stat compilation, analytical breakdown, video analysis and scouting.
+Before taking over as hitting coach, Ezell worked as the Redhawks Director of Offensive Player Development, where he handled various administrative duties and assisted with stat compilation, analytical breakdown, video analysis and scouting.

 Ezell wrapped up his college career with the Razorbacks after spending four years at SEMO.
 He earned both First-Team and Second-Team All-Ohio Valley Conference honors.
 Ezell started 181 games and accumulated 251 hits, 194 runs, 128 RBI, 48 stolen bases and 45 doubles in his career.
 He also hit .336, boasted a .495 slugging percentage and held a .967 fielding percentage during his time as a Redhawk.